ajakaja/ajakaja.github.io/_posts/2020-08-10-complex-analysis.md

 The usual entirely-local calculations of $$f'(z)$$, etc miss the 'global' property: that the derivative calculations fail to be valid beyond $$R=1$$, and a whole different set of terms become non-zero, which correspond to expansion around $$z=\infty$$.

 Which if you ask me is very elegant, and very clearly shows why the radius of convergence of the conventional expansion around $$z=0$$ is the distance to the closest pole.
+Of course it is a bit circular, because to get this we had to choose to use circles $$C$$ to measure derivatives, but that's ok.

 --------